On eigenvalues of a high-dimensional spatial-sign covariance matrix: Proofs of the main results

-\textbf{Step 4: Convergence of $M_n^{(3)}(z)$.} To finish the proof, it is enough to show that the sequence of $M_n^{(3)}(z)$ is bounded and equicontinuous, and converges to the mean function \eqref{mean}.
-The boundedness and equicontinuity can be verified following the arguments on Pages 592-593 of \cite{BS04}, and we only focus on the convergence of $M_n^{(3)}(z)$ in this step.

-A novel method for the convergence is proposed, which is quite different from the idea in \cite{BS04}.
+\textbf{Step 3: Convergence of $M_n^{(2)}(z)$.} To finish the proof, it is enough to show that the sequence of $M_n^{(2)}(z)$ is bounded and equicontinuous, and is equal to the mean function \eqref{mean} asymptotically.
+The boundedness and equicontinuity can be verified following the arguments in \cite{BS04}.
+We next propose a novel method to approximate $M_n^{(2)}(z)$, which is quite different from the idea in \cite{BS04}.
 This new procedure is more straightforward and easier to follow.
+Before the proof, we first list some results that will be used in this part: